devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

 ### _\*db.js File_

 This file will be used to connect to our database.
-This will include the `service-name` of the mongoDb Helm Chart, that you have deployed in Step1.
+This will include the `service-name` of the MongoDB Helm Chart, that you have deployed in Step1.

 The syntax is as follows:

 `<service-name>:27017/<database-name>`

-This maps our service name to mongoDb's port number 27017.
+This maps our service name to MongoDB's port number 27017.

 ```bash
 module.exports = {